ay-ay-vasilev/SDL2Game/README.md

     * Added the bow weapon DONE
     * Add an arrow projectile DONE
     * Add shooting (basic variant)
+        - Refactor WeaponComponent
+            * Move damage collider logic to a separate class
+            * Do not destroy and recreate the WeaponComponent when an actor equips a different weapon - use configuration instead
     * Add a pointer for aiming
     * Make it prettier
     * Add a ranged weapon to the human enemy